 Had American policymakers appreciated the true costs of their war, they would have faced a choice between two alternatives.
 If they were indeed resolved to conquer Iraq, they could have increased force levels to enable both invasion and stabilization.
 That is, they could have conducted major combat operations with a larger set of means and resources.
 The troop surge of 2008 followed a similar logic by increasing resources in an attempt to transform Iraq into a stable liberal society.
 If, however, policymakers’ war aims were more limited, as they arguably should have been, they might have sought an alternative to invasion, such as maintenance of the existing containment regime.
 Indeed, between 1991 and 2003, the United States engaged in a continuous gray zone contest to contain Saddam Hussein with air policing, economic sanctions, covert intelligence, and occasional air strikes.
-The Baath regime survived while the United States avoided a costly ground war, outcomes that were mutually preferable for both sides compared to the actual outcome of the war.
-Intelligence assessment and rational decision making are both important for assessing the parameters of deterrence, and both of them were defective in this case.
+The Baathist regime survived while the United States avoided a costly ground war, outcomes that were mutually preferable for both sides compared to the, at that time anticipated outcome of the war.
+Intelligence assessment and rational decision making are each important for assessing the parameters of deterrence, and both proved defective in this case.

-The Iraq case suggests that the distinction as presented above (and depicted in Table 1) is too stark.
+As the Iraq case highlights, the distinction we present above (as depicted in Table 1) is often less stark in practice.
 Gray zone conflict is not just a matter of limited ends but also, and primarily, of risk-sensitivity.
-In both categories of limited conflict (gray zone and major combat), strong actors may choose to limit the means that they use, but they do so for different reasons.
-A resolved actor who highly values the stakes of the conflict may be willing to pay more to get a better outcome, but it does not necessarily have to given a favorable balance of power; it may want to spend its surplus on other domestic projects, for instance.
+In both categories of limited conflict (gray zone and major combat), strong actors choose to limit means, but they do so for different reasons.
+A resolved actor that values the stakes of the conflict may be willing to pay more to get a better outcome.
+But it does not necessarily have to have a favorable balance of power; it may want to spend its surplus on other domestic projects, for instance.
 A less resolved actor, however, will not want to risk paying more and will be willing to compromise to avoid doing so.
 The fact that both types pull their punches creates something of a “gray zone” between our two categories.

 The Escalation Dilemma

 Given that capable actors may use limited means for limited ends for quite different reasons, the label of “major combat operations” is a rather misleading way to describe conflict motivated by efficiency.
 A challenger who is patient and capable relative to its adversaries at low intensities might benefit by choosing a limited conflict strategy.
 While high intensity conflict may be able to accomplish an aggressor’s goals, it may also be unnecessary and inefficient if victory can be achieved with lower cost at lower levels of dispute intensity (Altman 2017).
-If the local balance of power greatly favors the initiator, then it may only need employ modest resources to get all that it wants within a reasonable timeframe.
-If the aggressor only needs a few special operations units and some cyber effects to overwhelm the enemy, for example, then the conflict will be observably indistinguishable from the prototypical gray zone conflict.
-This sort of indistinguishability is most likely in cases where the revisionist actually has only limited aims but values them greatly, i.e., it desires something well short of total conquest and only needs to mobilize a small number of forces to compel the other side to make concessions.
+If the local balance of power greatly favors the initiator, then it may only need to employ modest resources to get all that it seeks in a reasonable timeframe.
+If the aggressor only needs a few special operations units and some cyber effects to overwhelm the enemy, then a contest may be observably indistinguishable from the prototypical gray zone conflict.
+This sort of indistinguishability is most likely in cases where the revisionist actor has limited aims but values them greatly, i.e., it desires something well short of total conquest and only needs to mobilize a small number of forces to compel the other side to make concessions.